deruga04/Flashcards/README.md

-This is an working, yet incomplete product, so you'll have to go through a few to run it.
+This is an working, yet incomplete product, so you'll have to go through a few hoops to run it.

 Documentation to come soon...